The Real Cost of Running AI in Production on AWS

 The GPU Bill Shock

-Teams building AI products on AWS consistently underestimate costs by 3-5x.
-A single ml.g5.xlarge SageMaker endpoint (1 GPU, good for small to medium models) costs about $1,400/month running 24/7.
-Need two for redundancy?
-That's $2,800.
-Add a training instance that runs 20 hours a week and you're at $3,500 before you've paid for data storage, transfer, or any other infrastructure.
-We've seen seed-stage startups burn through $15K/month on AI infrastructure that could be optimized to $4K without sacrificing performance.
+Teams building AI products on AWS consistently underestimate costs by 3 to 5x.
+A single ml.g5.xlarge SageMaker endpoint (1 NVIDIA A10G GPU, 4 vCPUs, 16GB RAM) costs $1.41/hour, which is approximately $1,015/month running 24/7.
+Need two endpoints for redundancy across availability zones?
+That is $2,030.
+Add a training job on ml.g5.2xlarge ($2.40/hour) that runs 20 hours a week and you are at $2,838 before you have paid for data storage, transfer, or any other infrastructure.
+The numbers get significantly worse with larger models: an ml.p4d.24xlarge instance (8 NVIDIA A100 GPUs) for training large models costs $32.77/hour, which is $23,594/month.
+We have seen seed-stage startups burn through $15K/month on AI infrastructure that could be optimized to $4K without sacrificing inference quality or training throughput.
+The key is understanding where every dollar goes and making deliberate tradeoffs.

 Where the Money Actually Goes